eksisme/eks-search/readme.md

 ## 🚀 How to use
+1. Clone this repository to your local machine and open index.html.
 1. Type in the URL of the blocked website.
 2. In the below textbox, type the name of a school website.
 3. Click the "Generate" button to create an iframe that displays the blocked content.
 This iframe is fullscreen and makes it look as if it's not blocked at all.